ManishLade/coding-practice/how-to-success-in-programming-interview.md

-## What will you find in this repository? ##
+## What will you find in this repository?
 In this repository, you will find:
 1. The technique that will be used during a interview.
 1. The solutions for problems from LeetCode and HackerRank.

 ## Array
 * Technique
   Whenever getting a problem that related to array, ask yourself the following questions:
   1. Is the array sorted?
 If not, does sorting the array help to simplfy the problem?
   2. Can I use two and / or multiple pointers?
 The two pointers could be composed as a sliding window.
 Or, the two pointers could be put at the beginning and end of the array.
 Both sliding window and beginning-end pointers could help to reduce the time / space complexity.

+## Linked-list
+* Technique
+1. How to sort linked-list in Onlog(n) [time complexity]?

 ## Binary Tree
 * Technique
+1. How to generate a BST from a list?

+## Graph
+*Technique
+1. Topology sort

 ## Dynamic Programming
 * Technique